Slade: Second decline in popularity (1985–1990)

 Following the album's failure, RCA agreed to let Slade return to their own Cheapskate Records label, although RCA still continued distributing.
 A new single, also called "You Boyz Make Big Noize" was released in August.
 Influenced by the Beastie Boys' musical style, it lacked the synthesiser sound of the album.
 It was another commercial failure, just creeping into the top 100 at number 94.
 The single did not feature on the European version of the album but became the title track for the American version which was also released in August.
-The album was not successful in America, neither was the single "Ooh La La in L.A." despite receiving radio play in the city of Los Angeles.
-In late 1987, "We Won't Give In" was released as a single in the UK, where it missed the top 100, peaking at No. 121.
+The album was not successful in America, neither was the single "Ooh La La in L.A." despite receiving radio play in Los Angeles.
+In late 1987, "We Won't Give In" was released as a single in the UK, where it peaked at No. 121.
 The band's 1987 official fan convention was held at The Royal Standard Convention, Walthamstow, London.

 In 1988, Slade released a cover of the Chris Montez song "Let's Dance"; a re-mix of the track from Crackers – The Christmas Party Album.
 The band held their third official fan club convention at Drummonds Convention, King's Cross, London.
 In late 1989, after what was initially supposed to be an 18-month break, Holder announced plans for a new album.
 Due to be released in 1990, the album never materialised, nor did the tour that would have followed had the album been a success.
-1989 saw "Merry Xmas Everybody" make another new chart appearance, this time reaching number 99 the week after Let's Party by Jive Bunny and the Mastermixers, which sampled the song, topped the chart.
+1989 saw "Merry Xmas Everybody" make another new chart appearance, this time reaching number 99 the week after "Let's Party" by Jive Bunny and the Mastermixers, which sampled the song, topped the chart.

-In 1989, Hill formed his own group Blessings in Disguise with Ex-Wizzard keyboard player, Bill Hunt, Craig Fenney and Bob Lamb.
+In 1989, Hill formed his own group, Blessings in Disguise, with ex-Wizzard keyboard player Bill Hunt, Craig Fenney and Bob Lamb.
 During 1990, Lea released his own version of Slade's "We'll Bring the House Down" under the name The Clout.
 At the end of the year, "Merry Xmas Everybody" was again re-released and peaked at number 93.

 In late 1990, both Holder and Lea produced a cover of "Merry Xmas Everybody" by the band The Metal Gurus, known mainly as The Mission.
-The single peaked at No. 55 in the UK and both Holder and Lea appeared in the song's music video, whilst Holder provided lead vocals on one of the single's b-sides, another Slade cover, "Gudbuy T'Jane".
+The single peaked at number 55 in the UK and both Holder and Lea appeared in the song's music video, whilst Holder provided lead vocals on one of the single's b-sides, another Slade cover, "Gudbuy T'Jane".
 All artist royalties from the sale of the single were donated to Childline.